skellis46/finger-pointing-moon/case-for-support.md

 _Finger Pointing Moon_ has three research questions built on these conditions:

-1. _Proxies_: What are practice-research's common epistemic proxies and how does their presence affect the value of practice-research as an approach to understanding the ambiguous and complex experiences of human artistic endeavour?
+1. _Proxies_: What are practice-research's common epistemic proxies and how do they affect the value of practice-research as an approach for developing new insights?

 2. _Limits:_ What are the epistemic limits of practice-research?
 What aspects of practices are not able to be known, understood or articulated?

 3. _Hyper-specificity_: What language is used to express approaches, findings and failures in practice-research?
-How might this language be adapted in order to create increased critical dialogue between practice-research artist-scholars?
+How can this language be adapted in order to create increased critical dialogue between practice-research artist-scholars?

 ## Research context

 ### Why is it important that the research questions are explored?

 Practice-research is not a singular method but rather an overarching approach for working with creative practices in scholarly contexts.
 The approach has four key characteristics: i) it is first-person, and involves self-critical reflection, or _mesearch_;[@rees_self-reflective_2019] ii) it involves repetition through artistic practice;[@blythe_framework_2016] iii) it has a contested relationship to language and dissemination; and iv) it involves experiences that are ambiguous and/or hidden.
 These characteristics produce "fuzzy"[@borgdorff_conflict_2012 p.181] epistemic possibilities.
-Consequently, artist-scholars have an open secret: we usually conceive our research findings _a priori_ and/or present them _a posteriori_ as reflective spaces[@jeremy_bubb_missing_2020] using vague and hopeful language.[^3examples]
+Consequently, artist-scholars have an open secret: we often conceive our research findings _a priori_ and/or present them _a posteriori_ as reflective spaces[@jeremy_bubb_missing_2020] using vague and hopeful language.[^3examples]

 [^3examples]: Here are three arbitrary examples from the Journal of Artistic Research (2020 Vol 20, emphasis added): "_hopefully_ as you continue to read and listen, _it will become gradually clearer_" -- Miller; "the open-endedness of artistic research _allows the possibility_ for the ongoing development of _new insights_ among the wider community of creative practitioners" -- Hunt; and "with this text I’m really _not trying to make any grand statements_.
 It is a _collection_ of words and decisions that function more as a _demonstration_" -- Norman.

 The four characteristics outlined above are uniquely amplified for artist-scholars working with body-based practices.
 By _body-based_ I mean practices like choreography and somatics predicated on the movements, gestures, postures and stillnesses of bodies, and where those same bodies underpin the development of new understandings.
 What is unique for body-based practices in relation to the key characteristics of practice-research described above is that: they have a particularly complex and often fraught relationship with language;[@bauer_no_2019] the experiential nuances are not seen, but _felt_;[@ellis_corporeal_2020] the practices intersect with contested issues of embodiment and tacit awareness;[@sheets-johnstone_primacy_2011; @kampe_body-soma-self_2019] and they further complicate problems to do with disappearance, ephemerality and documentation.[@ellis_indelible_2005; @ledger_question_2011]

-The conception, context and research design of _Finger Pointing Moon_ is therefore founded on two propositions: i) that there is a systemic failure in practice-research to attempt to apprehend the changes and differences resulting from research-focused artistic practices; ii) body-based practices provide a precise and challenging methodological lens through which to investigate the epistemic complexity of practice-research.
+The conception, context and research design of _Finger Pointing Moon_ is therefore founded on two propositions: i) that there is a systemic failure in practice-research to apprehend the changes resulting from research-focused artistic practices; ii) body-based practices provide a clear and challenging methodological lens through which to investigate the epistemic complexity of practice-research.

 The three research questions form the spine of the project's focus for practice-research to adopt a more lucid and evidence-based (empirical) relationship with its own epistemic possibilities, limitations and failings.
-The alternative to not addressing these questions is the status quo in which endless variations of process are circulated and fetishized,[^fetish] representational proxies are assumed to stand in for "epistemic things",[@rheinberger_toward_1997; see also @borgdorff_conflict_2012 p.232] outcomes are rarely explicitly made in dialogue with overlapping practices,[^theory] and there are no limits to unfalsifiable[^popper] claims to understanding and no limits to the vagueness of these claims.
+The alternative to not addressing these questions is the status quo in which endless variations of process are circulated and fetishized,[@nelson_practice_2013] representational proxies are assumed to stand in for "epistemic things",[this is a term from @rheinberger_toward_1997; see also @borgdorff_conflict_2012 p.232] outcomes are rarely explicitly made in dialogue with other overlapping practices,[^theory] and there are no limits to unfalsifiable claims to understanding and no limits to the vagueness of these claims.

-[^fetish]: Add list here incling J. of Embodied Research, JAR, and any version of REF.
-Not surprising because mostly artist-scholars are artists who end up in the university and just want to get to do their practice.
-The 'market' of journals is simply responding to the desires of artist-scholars

-[^theory]: practice-research has (of course) a long history with building relationships with theory.
-Not as a way to oppose, confront or build theoretical understandings, but more as a way to prop up the academic status of the work.
+[^theory]: Practice-research has a long history of referring to theory, not to oppose, confront or build theoretical understandings, but to prop up the academic status of the artistic work.

-[^popper]: Need to be careful here as am calling on a whole different epistemic branch.

-In short, if _all_ practice-research is presentable as _truth_ -- even in the sense that "truth is aspirational"[@ingold_search_2018] -- then it is broken as an approach to understanding human experience.
-I have developed the research questions -- _proxies_, _limits_ and _hyper-specificity_ -- to examine an epistemology of practice-research predicated on empirical _and_ subjective analyses.
+If _all_ practice-research is presentable as _truth_ -- even in the sense that "truth is aspirational"[@ingold_search_2018 n.p.] -- then it is broken as an approach to creating new understandings.

 ### Other research in this area

-In 1992 the UK Higher Education Funding Councils first recognised the work of artists as research and, unsurprisingly given the potential "access to highly lucrative government funding",[@magee_introduction._2012 n.p.] art and artists quickly became invested in the production of knowledge.
+In 1992 the UK Higher Education Funding Councils first recognised the work of artists as research and, given the potential "access to highly lucrative government funding",[@magee_introduction._2012 n.p.] art and artists quickly became invested in the production of knowledge.
 Since then, the epistemological project in practice-research has comprised various attempts to reverse-engineer art-making through an epistemological lens.
 That is, once art was recognised as research it became necessary to justify and validate its knowledge-producing bona fides, and to avoid a situation in which "the entire history of art [became] eligible for a postgraduate research degree."[@frayling_research_1993 p.5]

 #### The intrinsic-extrinsic debate

-This project of creating epistemic justifications for practice-research has been characterised by a continuum bookended by two conflicting positions:[^40k] 1) artistic artefacts require a written statement that synthesises the epistemic status (findings) of the research;[e.g. @noauthor_ref2021_2019; @nelson_practice_2013] 2) artistic artefacts themselves contain and communicate research findings.[e.g. @borgdorff_conflict_2012] **note that these ends of continuum align quite nicely with knowledge being located with the researcher or with the object**
+The project of creating epistemic justifications for practice-research has been characterised by a continuum bookended by two conflicting positions:[^40k] 1) artistic artefacts require a written statement that synthesises the epistemic status (findings) of the research;[e.g. @noauthor_ref2021_2019; @nelson_practice_2013] 2) artistic artefacts themselves contain and communicate research findings.[e.g. @borgdorff_conflict_2012]

-[^40k]: For example, there is a curious contradiction in the UK that a practice-research PhD normally requires approximately 40k words of contextual writing, while a submission to the REF only requires a 300 word summary statement.
+[^40k]: For example, note the contradiction in the UK that a practice-research PhD normally requires approximately 40k words of contextual writing, while a submission to the Research Excellence Framework only requires a 300 word summary statement.

 Both positions have inherent problems.
-The extrinsic position -- that knowledge in practice-research is only revealed or clarified through written contextualisation[@bolt_magic_2007; @smith_practice-led_2009; @candy_role_2010] -- limits the role and importance of the artefact,[@magee_introduction._2012; @borgdorff_debate_2006; @candlin_proper_2000] and sets no margins on the epistemic claims that artistic-scholars make on behalf of their practices.
+The extrinsic position -- that knowledge in practice-research is only revealed or clarified through written contextualisation[@bolt_magic_2007; @smith_practice-led_2009; @candy_role_2010] -- limits the importance of the artefact,[@magee_introduction._2012; @borgdorff_debate_2006; @candlin_proper_2000] and sets no margins on the epistemic claims that artistic-scholars make on behalf of their practices.
 Such claims are rarely "made available for sustained and verifiable peer review".[@haseman_tightrope_2007 n.p.; see also @candy_role_2010] The intrinsic position -- that knowledge is intrinsic to or "embodied in"[@borgdorff_foreword_2017 p.vi] artistic-research artefacts[@ellis_that_2018; @borgdorff_conflict_2012] -- positions ambiguity and uncertainty as epistemic values that usefully produce "less identifiable knowledge products."[@butt_performance_2014 p.114].
 Such products act as points of epistemic resistance: they "resist academic conventions of accountability"[@borgdorff_foreword_2017 p.ix] or "ways of knowing that are not able to shape -- or be shaped by -- the various tools and systems of the knowledge economy."[@ellis_that_2018 p.490]

-The tension between intrinsic and extrinsic _claims to knowledge_ in practice-research looms over all practical and theoretical work in the field.[e.g. @borgdorff_foreword_2017 p.ix] It is a conflict founded on: i) the extent to which scholars and regulatory bodies _believe_ that language is needed to describe and justify claims to knowledge;[e.g. @berry_life_2001; @williams_mindfulness_2012] ii) differing perspectives on the limits of artistic practice outcomes to _hold_ and communicate understanding;[e.g. @stephen_scrivener_art_2002; @borgdorff_debate_2006] and iii) the contested relationship between artistic-scholarly outcomes and the pursuit of truth.[e.g. @noe_strange_2015; @ingold_search_2018]
+The tension between intrinsic and extrinsic _claims to knowledge_ in practice-research looms over all practical and theoretical work in the field.[e.g. @borgdorff_foreword_2017 p.ix] It is a conflict founded on: i) the extent to which scholars and regulatory bodies _believe_ that language is needed to describe and justify claims to knowledge;[e.g. @berry_life_2001; @williams_mindfulness_2012] ii) differing perspectives on the limits of artistic practice outcomes to _hold_ and communicate understanding;[e.g. @stephen_scrivener_art_2002; @borgdorff_debate_2006] and iii) the contested relationship between artistic-scholarly outcomes and the pursuit of truth.[e.g. @nelson_practice_2013; @noe_strange_2015; @ingold_search_2018]

 In _Finger Pointing Moon_ the intrinsic-extrinsic conflict likewise looms over the project's methods, analysis and outcomes.
 The conflict is the historical epistemic air that the project will breathe.